osbuild/osbuild-composer/README.md

 ### Pull request gating

 Each pull request against `osbuild-composer` starts a series of automated tests.
-Tests run via GitHub Actions, Travis CI, and Jenkins.
+Tests run via GitHub Actions and Jenkins.
 Each push to the pull request will launch theses tests automatically.

 Jenkins only tests pull requests from members of the `osbuild` organization in GitHub.
 A member of the `osbuild` organization must say `ok to test` in a pull